InfoSecInnovations/concierge/README.md

 ## Update to new release: development environment

+Clone the latest version of the repo.

 ### Quick install

-Follow the same instructions as for production, except use `install_dev.py` instead of `install.py`
+Repeat the process used during install

 ### Manual update

 Use `docker compose -f <docker-compose-file.yml> pull` to update the Docker containers.

-Follow Manual install steps above.
+Repeat the process used during install.

 ## CLI ##